raganwald/raganwald.github.com/_posts/2014-03-31-what-is-wrong-with-classes-in-javascript.md

     account instanceof ChequingAccount
       //=> true

-These classes and subclasses provide most of the features of classes you find in languages like Smalltalk:
+These classes and subclasses provide most of the features of classes we find in languages like Smalltalk:

 * Classes are responsible for creating objects;
 * Classes initialize objects with properties (like `balance`);
 * Classes are responsible for and "own" methods;
 * Methods directly manipulate an object's properties;
 * Objects delegate method handling to their classes and superclasses;
-* You can test for membership in the class.
+* we can test for membership in the class.

-This pattern has become so ingrained in JavaScript culture that EcmaScript-6, the upcoming major revision of the language, provides some "syntactic sugar" so that you can write classes and subclasses without writing the whole pattern out by hand.
-There is no significant *semantic* change, behind the scenes everything works exactly as you see it here.
+This pattern has become so ingrained in JavaScript culture that ECMAScript-6, the upcoming major revision of the language, provides some "syntactic sugar" so that we can write classes and subclasses without writing the whole pattern out by hand.
+There is no significant *semantic* change, behind the scenes everything works exactly as we see it here.

 Smalltalk was, of course, invented fifty years ago.
 In those fifty years, we've learned a lot about what works and what doesn't work in object-oriented programming.
 Unfortunately, this pattern celebrates the things that don't work, and glosses over or omits the things that work.